Democracy in the Balance: How Can We Reignite Youth Engagement?

 Frame of Discussion:

 Can democracy exclude critical voices and at the same time maintain its credibility?
-How does misinformation and polarisation affect our ability to lead a constructive democratic debate?
+How do misinformation and polarisation affect our ability to lead a constructive democratic debate?
 And most important of all, the future: How can we make sure that this, and the next generation of Nordic youths are engaged in democracy in an era marked by misinformation and distrust?
-Have youths become an easily affected target group for undemocratic forces as a result of algorithms, social media and echo chambers?
+Have youths become an easily affected target group for undemocratic forces as a result of algorithms, social media, and echo chambers?

-In the start of the 18´th century John Adams said:” There never was a Democracy Yet, that did not commit suicide.”
-The question remains – Was He Right?
+In the start of the 18th century John Adams said:” There never was a democracy yet, that did not commit suicide.”
+The question remains – was he right?

-The Event will take place in English
+The event will take place in English

 Free Entry